This is a lethal and incurable disease that's made worse by its difficult diagnosis.

 "While the clinical signs of dry FIP tend to worsen gradually over several weeks, wet FIP tends to develop much more rapidly," according to Dr. Richards.

 "Although FIP is one of the most common causes of an unexplained fever, the disease is often difficult to diagnose.
-Its clinical signs (see sidebar at right) can be caused by a number of other conditions and there's no single, clear-cut test diagnose it," says Dr. Richards.
+Its clinical signs can be caused by a number of other conditions and there's no single, clear-cut test to diagnose it," says Dr. Richards.

 Veterinarians can determine rather easily whether a cat has been exposed to FCoV by performing a blood test that detects coronavirus antibodies in the cat, but a positive result just means the cat's been exposed and has developed antibodies.
 "It's very important that cats with antibody aren't automatically diagnosed as having FIP," says Dr. Richards, "because the vast majority don't.
 A positive test result, by and of itself, is pretty meaningless."
 A negative test result isn't definitive either.
 It could be too early in the infection to detect antibodies, for example, or the cat may be unable to make antibodies against the virus.
 And furthermore, the cat's antibody level may vary considerably and some FCoV antibody tests aren't even that reliable, Richards points out.

 To make a FIP diagnosis, the veterinarian will conduct a host of tests to see if an "FIP profile" emerges.
 He or she not only will assess antibody levels but also liver and kidney function, blood counts, and if fluid is present, a fluid analysis.
 Several newer tests can detect parts of the virus' genetic material, rather than the antibodies against it, but they can't distinguish between a harmless FCoV and a mutated form that causes FIP.
 However, if the virus is detected in fluids using these DNA-based tests, it does strongly indicate FIP.